 Finally, we also get $D^n_i \ge 1/ \e$ by diving both sides by $D_{i+1}^n$ (that can be done since since by \ref{hyp:naissance}, $\liminf \h^n/n \ge 1$ and so $D_{i+1}^n\ge 1$ for all $n$ large enough and for all $i< (1-\e) n $). \end{proof}

-Now, to prove the convergence of the rescaled matrix of distances between $k$ vertices $V^n_1,\ldots, V^n_k$ taken uniformly at random, we introduce the associated growth-coalescent process and prove that it satisfies a scaling limit towards the coalescent process defined in Section \ref{sec: coalescent continu}.
+Now, {in the rest of this subsection, let us fix $k \in \N$}.
+To prove the convergence of the rescaled matrix of distances between $k$ vertices $V^n_1,\ldots, V^n_k$ taken uniformly at random, we introduce the associated growth-coalescent process and prove that it satisfies a scaling limit towards the coalescent process defined in Section \ref{sec: coalescent continu}.